buildjs/rigger-require/README.md

 The `rigger-require` plugin allows you to compile in compatible node modules into your rigger based compilation process.

+## NOTE:

+This package has been deprecated as the we have all gotten a lot better at segmenting our packages into smaller component files.
+This in turn makes `rigger-require` pretty useless.
+If you are still using `rigger` then it's likely the [`rigger-browserify`](https://github.com/buildjs/rigger-browserify) will be much more useful to you.

 ## Example Usage

 Consider the following `.js` file: